rpm-software-management/rpm/docs/manual/format_v3.md

 .
 Payload   -- compressed archive of the file(s) in the package (aka "payload")
 ```

-All applicaple integer quantities are stored in network byte order
+All applicable integer quantities are stored in network byte order
 (big-endian).
 When data is presented, the first number is the
 byte number, or address, in hex, followed by the byte values in hex,
 followed by character "translations" (where appropriate).